 L-O-V-E that thing we want to have, that lasts a lifetime.
 Well, if you are part of a stepcouple you already know that it doesn’t last a lifetime.
 And if this is your second or even third time down the aisle, you want to make darn sure this one will be the last.
 But, also the best.
 How do you ensure your stepcouple success?
 Is there some magic involved?
 Maybe a little bit of it.
-Here are some tips I call the Magic 7

 1) Focus on the positives

 Think of your relationship as a garden.
 Sure, you want to pluck the weeds, but you also need to plant the flowers and fertilize your garden.
-Focussing on all the things going wrong eclipses the good stuff, the small stuff and that is the stuff that matters.
+Focussing on all the things going wrong eclipses the good stuff, the small stuff, and that is the stuff that matters.
 Make sure the positives outweigh the negatives.
 Successful relationship guru John Gottman said the ratio of positive interactions is 5:1.

 2) Think highly of your partner

 Think the best of them, give them the benefit of the doubt, believe in them.
 And tell them you have faith in them.
-What’s your frame of reference for their behaviour?
-Are you constantly criticizing or are you building them up?
+What’s your frame of reference for their behavior?
+Are you constantly criticizing, or are you building them up?
 We all make mistakes.
 Nobody’s perfect.
 But, when you are on the same team, team members support each other, encourage each other, bring their best and expect the other to bring their best.
 In other words, they bring out the best in each other.